The following sections are designed to help you prepare for your trip as well as provide some advice for staying healthy

 Malaria is widespread in many tropical and subtropical countries.
 The illness is caused by a parasite spread by the Anopheles mosquito, which generally bites after sunset.

-You can’t be vaccinated against malaria.
-Mosquito bite avoidance is essential as no antimalarial is considered totally effective.
+You can’t currently be vaccinated against malaria.
+Mosquito bite avoidance is therefore essential as no antimalarial is considered totally effective.
 It’s important to discuss your requirements with your doctor, as some antimalarials have side effects or may be incompatible with certain medical conditions.

 Make your doctor aware of all the destinations you’ll be visiting so the correct antimalarial can be prescribed.
 It’s extremely important to take the tablets as directed, including after you’ve returned home, to cover the incubation period of the disease.

 Other mosquito-borne diseases

 In addition to malaria and yellow fever, there are a number of other diseases and viral infections carried by mosquitoes.
 Some of these have mild symptoms but can have very serious consequences:

 Zika virus: this is spread by the Aedes mosquito, which predominantly bites during the day.
 Most people infected have very mild or no symptoms.
 Of particular concern, however, is the link between Zika infection and birth defects, notably microcephaly.
 As there’s no treatment for the infection and currently no vaccine against it, it’s generally recommended that anyone who’s pregnant or planning on getting pregnant should avoid travel to countries with a high or moderate risk of Zika virus transmission.
 It’s essential that up-to-date advice is sought, as the situation is evolving.
 Strict mosquito bite avoidance measures are recommended for all travel.

 Dengue and Chikungunya fevers: also spread by the daytime biting Aedes mosquito, there’s no treatment for these infections, or any vaccine against them.
 Symptoms can range from very mild fever to severe complications in rare cases.
 Dengue is one of the most commonly identified causes of fever in people returning from tropical and subtropical countries.

 Mosquito bite avoidance